Tennen/deep-compare-between-object/README.md

 # deep-compare-between-object
-this is a module which could make a deep compare between object
+this is a module which could make a deep comparation between object

 >if you want to run unit testing, you should